shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 - Javascript

 # Requirements
+The following software is required to complete this tutorial:
-- We'll need Git in this tutorial, install it from [HERE](https://git-scm.com/downloads).
+- Git, install it from [HERE](https://git-scm.com/downloads).
-- We'll need Solana CLI in this tutorial, install it from [HERE](https://docs.solana.com/cli/install-solana-cli-tools#use-solanas-install-tool).
+- Solana CLI, install it from [HERE](https://docs.solana.com/cli/install-solana-cli-tools#use-solanas-install-tool).
-- We'll need Rust Toolchain in this tutorial, install it from [HERE](https://www.rust-lang.org/tools/install).
+- The Rust toolchain, install it from [HERE](https://www.rust-lang.org/tools/install).
-- We'll need Node.js in this tutorial, install it from [HERE](https://nodejs.org/en/download/).
+- Node.js (v14.18.1+), install it from [HERE](https://nodejs.org/en/download/).

 > If you already have good knowledge of the Rust programming language, you can skip the `Introduction to Rust` section.
 I would still recommend having a quick look at all the code blocks.